wiyiflash/haxe-objective-c-target/README.md

 ## Compiling Haxe

 Clone the ObjC target from git somewhere in your computer, it contains also the entire haxe compiler sources.
-I keep the Haxe svn sources update once at few days usually
+I keep the Haxe svn sources update once in few days usually

 	git clone git@github.com:ralcr/haxe-objective-c-target.git

+You now need to hardcode the path to the new std lib.
+In main.ml file at line 816 change the first path to match yours:

+	com.class_path <- ["/Users/Cristi/Documents/haxecompiler/haxe/std/";"/usr/lib/haxe/std/";"/usr/local/lib/haxe/std/";"/usr/lib/haxe/std/libs/";"/usr/local/lib/haxe/std/libs/";"";"/"]

 Navigate to haxe directory: